Renewable gases and the circular economy

 >> White Paper Hydrothermal Gasification acces form

 Renewable gas is taking over from fossil fuels in industrial production processes.
-The chemical, refineries, electronics and agri-food sectors all make use of biogas.
+Chemicals, refining, electronics and food production are supplied with renewable gas for use in their processes (raw materials, heat production, electricity production).

 Publications